haseeb-cb/fundamentals-of-gis/Content/1_Crashcourse_exercise.md

 The shapefiles should now appear on the map canvas.
 Once you add the layers, the program should automatically change the project’s coordinate system to EPSG:3067, or more commonly known as the ETRS89-TM35FIN (Transverse-Mercator) coordinate reference system, which is the proposed system for spatial data in Finland.

 For a start, take your time to move around and get acquainted with the basic tools in QGIS.
 Try panning around and zooming in and out in the map view.
-If your layers “get lost” by mistake when zooming, simply right click on the layer you want to retrieve and select *Zoom to layer*.
+If your layers “get lost” by mistake when zooming, simply right click on the layer in the layers panel you want to retrieve and select *Zoom to layer*.

 **Whilst moving around, try out the following two tools:**